Duke Thomas (character): Batman Vol 9: Bloom

-After Robin War a new threat arises in a man who is doling out devices that give powers, however, they are experimental and are just as likely to kill their host.
-He calls himself Mister Bloom.
+After Robin War, the villain Mr. Bloom begins distributing experimental devices that give the user powers, but are likely to kill their host.
 After overhearing a conversation between Bruce and Jim Gordon, Duke becomes drawn to the mystery.
 He steals a neutralized device given to Bruce, as Bruce is reluctant to be involved in the case.
 He first shows the device to his older friend Daryl Gutierrez, a tech genius working as an engineer for the GCPD, who is unable to identify it.

 Duke turns to other sources, tracking a trail to the Penguin's Iceberg Lounge.
-He finds a book containing information on Penguin's own investigations on Bloom.
+He finds a book containing information on Penguin's investigations on Bloom.
 The Penguin and his gang find Duke in the study, nearly capturing him.
 He barely escapes, only to be seemly apprehended by guards outside.
 Until Bruce Wayne takes them down.
 Bruce had discovered the device missing, and since Duke had used the Fox Center's computers for his research, was able to deduce what he was doing and follow him.

 He expresses concern for Duke, he continues to press when Duke tries to avoid the conversation, asking why Duke has treated him coldly.
 Duke becomes upset, as he is aware of Bruce's former identity as Batman while Bruce is not.
 He tells Bruce that he does not take a real look at his life, saying that his denial is based in selfishness.
 He tells Bruce that anyone can be who he is now, but in his old life only he could be him, and that he used to inspire the whole city.
 He continues with his speech, causing a spark in Bruce's memory when he saves Duke from an incoming train.
 Duke, feeling no better, tells Bruce to stay away.

-After a text from Daryl, he visits his parents.
-Devastated by their mental state.
-Afterwards he sneaks onto the GCPD blimp Daryl was piloting, he informs Daryl of their condition.